 In contrast, TMA recently heard from practices working to comply with the 21st Century Cures Act by giving patients access to their information immediately upon request.
 In attempting to put radiology reports on the patient portal, practices are having to concoct an arduous workaround.
 A radiology report should be easily uploaded to the patient portal.
 According to the EHR vendor's technical guidance, practices have to take the EHR vendor's default .tif file, which cannot be published to the vendor's portal, and convert it to a .pdf file, which the portal supports.
 To accomplish this, for each image, staff must exit the secure EHR and complete the transformation by printing and scanning.
 Staff then have to log back into the EHR, upload the .pdf and publish it to the portal.
-This task repeated many times over is an enormous undue burden and expense to the practices and is fraught with safety and security issues.
-Sadly, the EHR used by these practices is one of the largest ambulatory vendors in the country.
+This task repeated many times over is an enormous undue burden and expense to the practices is one of the largest ambulatory vendors in the country.
 EHRs, as part of certification, are required to perform certain functions, but those functions do not have to performed efficiently.
 TMA urges the common-sense implementation of requirements that efficiency must be part of certification.

 - Additional regulations and standards need to be evidence-based rather than consensusdriven and should have meaningful post-implementation evaluation.
 Technology in most other aspects of life such as banking, travel, and shopping have improved exponentially over the past decade.
 EHRs are a glaring exception, with many physicians still expressing frustration and experiencing burnout.
-A recent (2020) survey of TMA physicians indicated that 33% are either somewhat or very dissatisfied with their EHR.3 Perhaps more important, 58% reported that data entry at the point of care interferes with their diagnostic thought process, and 68% reported that use of the EHR interferes with communication and attentiveness to the patient.
+A recent (2020) survey of TMA physicians indicated that 33% are either somewhat or very dissatisfied with their EHR.
+Perhaps more important, 58% reported that data entry at the point of care interferes with their diagnostic thought process, and 68% reported that use of the EHR interferes with communication and attentiveness to the patient.